MaggieAppleton/react-metaphors-slides/README.md

 # Drawing the Invisible: React Explained in Five Visual Metaphors
 Slides from my talk "Drawing the Invisible: How to Explain React in Visual Metaphors" at Women of React Conf 2020

+Licensed under CC Attribution-ShareAlike 4.0

+Sharing with attirubtion back to me is 👌

 ![](PNGs/MetaphorsofReact_2.0.001.png)
 ![](PNGs/MetaphorsofReact_2.0.012.png)